wiaio/slate/source/index.md

 Parameter | Type | Description
 --------- | ----------- | -----------
-userKey | String | Unique identifier for the user. username | String | Username of the user. fullName | String | Full name of the user. email | String | Email address of the user.
+id | String | Unique identifier for the user. username | String | Username of the user. fullName | String | Full name of the user. email | String | Email address of the user.